December 21, 2022 by Andrea Rajic

 When you work in an office, you simply leave it at the end of your shift and typically don’t think about work until the following day.
 That’s a bit hard to achieve when you’re working from home.
 Remote workers tend to overwork themselves, which often leads to burnout, not to mention the fact that some remote teams have twice as many meetings as before the pandemic.

 Helping your employees by establishing employee wellbeing strategies is a good solution.
 For example, gym memberships can help them have enough physical activity, and informal chats, flexible working hours, and psychological support can be crucial for improving their mental health.

 A reconsideration of your company culture may be a logical consequence of such shifts in the workplace.
-Are these some policies you can remove or adjust?
-You can help your remote workers stay in touch with the company culture by emphasizing the core values and the mission of your company and helping them understand their role in the company’s work even when they’re outside the office.
+Are there some policies you can remove or adjust?
+You can help your remote workers stay in touch with the company culture by emphasizing the core values and the mission of your company and helping them understand their role even when they’re outside the office.

 Another challenge may be to determine what amount of communication is right.
-Managers may feel the need to check up on their workers more often as they can’t see them, making the employees feel micromanaged.
+Managers may feel the need to check up on their workers more often as they can’t see them, making them feel micromanaged.

 The key may be setting boundaries and establishing communication ground rules.
 A good tip here would be to revamp your internal communication strategy as if your company was fully remote.
 This way, you’ll achieve a level playing field for remote and in-office employees and prepare your workforce for the future of work.

 Remote workers cite feeling disconnected from their teams as the single most significant challenge at work, and this particular challenge is where a hybrid work policy can help.
 Meeting in person one or two days every week can help teams build trust and relationships faster and improve employee engagement.

 Whether you use offices or coworking spaces, in-person meetings can serve as a helpful team-building tool, as that seems to be the new role of physical workspaces.
 As a result, teams who organize meetings and offsites on a regular basis feel more engaged.